By: Jocelyn A. Lorenz

 Location: Buffalo, New York

-One important lesson I learned from this fellowship is: “Ask questions, listen, and enjoy every moment.”
+One important lesson I learned from this fellowship: “Ask questions, listen, and enjoy every moment.”